ohadts/Local-ai-video-editor/README.md

-# GoPro Family Trip Editor
+# Family Trip AI Editor

-Automated highlight-reel pipeline for GoPro footage.
+Automated highlight-reel pipeline for footages.
 A vision-language model (Qwen3-VL) watches every clip, decides what's worth keeping, and FFmpeg stitches the result into a single video with crossfades.